software-mansion/react-native-svg/README.md

 ### TODO:
 1. Add Native methods for elements.
-2. Pattern element.
-3. Mask element.
-4. Marker element.
+2. Marker element.
-5. Load Image from URL.
+3. Load Image from URL.

 ### Known issues:
 1. Unable to apply focus point of RadialGradient on Android.